SPINLab/gi-minor-python-course-2019/README.md

 From previous iterations we've distilled that learning the basics isn't the challenge (anymore) due to the abundance of MOOCs and interactive online tutorials. **Rather, the question is: how do I craft useful scripts that solve real-world problems?**

-Hence, we'll show you how to apply your knowledge to tackle problems you run into in your typical day-to-day use of Python, and give you tips-and-tricks on how to find help and expand Python's capabilities with external modules.
+Hence, we'll show you how to **apply your knowledge** to the challenges you'd like to **address day-to-day activities**.
+Along the way, we'll show you how to solve common Python-related problems, give you tips-and-tricks about finding help and expanding Python's capabilities with external modules.

-This course is extremely hands-on: we don't have slides or lecture notes; we'll only show and execute Python code.
+This course is extremely hands-on: **we don't have slides or extensive lecture notes; we'll only show and execute Python code**.
 We think we can get away with this approach only because you'll have done the bulk of the learning by the time you join us on Monday morning.

 Curious?
 Read on!